AYLIEN/apis/scripts/README.md

 ### JavaScript: npm

-For publishing to npm, you need to set the correct credentials in `~/.npmrc`.
-You can find the line to put there in the secure note.
+For publishing to npm, you need to log into the AYLIEN npmjs account.
+This is available on LastPass.

 ```
-echo "//registry.npmjs.org/:_authToken=$NPM_AUTH_TOKEN" >$HOME/.npmrc
+npm login
 ```

 With that in place, build and publish: